callistusystan/codeforcesHelper/README.md

 This saves a lot of setup time, so one can just focus on solving the problem! :smile:

+The tool is limited to public pages, thus it will not be able to extract problem data from private contests.

-NOTE: To use the test script, the C++ executable should be named "sol"
+NOTE: To use the test script, the C++ executable should be named "sol" (g++ -std=c++14 <code.cpp> -o sol)

 ## Installation ##